carlton355/DclLowLatency/README.md

 ### Architectural Approach

 One of the main aims of the architecture is to hide the complications of the WebRTC protocol from the user.
-WebRTC uses signaling servers, stun servers and a moderately complex protocol that we do not want to bother the SDK user with.
+WebRTC uses signaling servers, stun servers and a moderately complex protocol.
+We want to shield the SDK user from the underlying complexities of the protocol.

 #### Main SDK Components